vsdifficult/Quantum-programming/README.md

 # Quantum-programming
+Some default algorithms of quantum systems
+# Quantum-programming
 Quantum Embeddings Algorithm Overview

 Quantum embeddings are a method for transforming classical data, such as text, into quantum states that can be processed by quantum computers.
 Below is a concise description of the algorithm.